EduardoZepeda/coffee-bytes-hugo/content/posts/linux/como-encontrar-un-comando-ejecutado-anteriormente-en-gnu-linux/index.en.md

 - linux
 coverImage: images/como_recuperar_comando_gnu_linux.jpg
 date: '2019-09-01'
-description: Has it ever happened to you that you want to find a previously executed command in GNU/Linux.
-There are several ways to do it, here I explain two of them.
+seo_title: "Find Previous Commands in Linux with History"
+description: Learn to retrieve previously executed commands in Linux using history, grep and Ctrl+R for fast command search.
 keywords:
 - linux
 title: How to find a previously executed command in GNU Linux?